historic-trails/website/sites/fort-larned-national-historic-site.md

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="An artist's depiction of the Sand Creek Massacre.
-When news of this event reached the tribes of the plains, distrust and hatred sparked off an entire series of conflicts." image-url="sand-creek.jpg" source-url="https://time.com/4584022/sand-creek-massacre-anniversary/"
+  caption="**An artist's depiction of the Sand Creek Massacre.** When news of this event reached the tribes of the plains, distrust and hatred sparked off an entire series of conflicts." image-url="sand-creek.jpg" source-url="https://time.com/4584022/sand-creek-massacre-anniversary/"
 %}